ameygokarn/Indeemo-Design-System-for-AI/TOKEN_DOCUMENTATION.md

 ## Design System Philosophy & Reference Format

 ### Philosophy
-- **Minimal sets:** Only 3 sets to reduce Token Studio complexity
+- **Viewport-scaled architecture:** 4 sets (brand, semantic, viewport, styles) with comprehensive responsive scaling
+- **Mathematical scaling:** Typography and spacing use multipliers for consistent viewport-based scaling
-- **Semantic grouping:** Tokens organized by context and use case
+- **Semantic grouping:** Tokens organized by context and use case across all breakpoints
-- **Brand references:** ALL semantic colors reference the brand palette
+- **Brand references:** ALL semantic colors reference the brand palette with global updates
 - **Designer-ready:** All tokens include clear descriptions for Figma Make and designer understanding
+- **No duplication:** Existing tokens moved rather than duplicated to maintain clean architecture

 ### Token Reference Format